Michael Maskell (footballer)

-Michael Richard Maskell (25 January 1952 – 4 May 2017) was an English football full back who made one appearance in the Football League for Brentford.
+Michael Richard Maskell (25 January 1952 – 4 May 2017) was an English footballer who made one appearance as a full back in the Football League for Brentford.

 Playing career

 Chelsea

 A full back, Maskell began his career in the youth system at First Division club Chelsea.
-He was a part of the first team squad for the 1969–70 season, but failed to make an appearance.
+He was a part of the first team squad during the 1969–70 season, but failed to make an appearance.
 He was released at the end of the season.

 Brentford

 Maskell's former Chelsea youth team manager Frank Blunstone brought him to Fourth Division club Brentford in July 1970.
 Maskell made his professional debut in a 5–1 defeat to Oldham Athletic on 5 September 1970.
 It was his only appearance for the club and his contract was cancelled shortly afterwards, due to an alleged serious breach of discipline.

 Stevenage Athletic

-After his release from Brentford, Maskell dropped into non-league football and signed for Southern League First Division club Stevenage Athletic.
+After his release from Brentford, Maskell dropped into non-League football and signed for Southern League First Division club Stevenage Athletic.